sagrawalx/sagrawalx.github.io/math/index.md

 {% include papers.html %}

 My PhD thesis is available [here](https://escholarship.org/uc/item/1sp926n0).
-There are a few typos.
-Most are not terribly serious.
+There are a few typos in this document, but they're not terribly serious.
 The arXiv and published versions correct these typos, but they do omit some of the expository content that's in my thesis.

 # Talks